iamwilhelm/use.gpu/packages/shader/README.md

 This is equivalent to a `loadModuleWithCache` call, so recent modules are cached by text hash.
 The default entry point is `main`.

+Use `bindEntryPoint(module, 'entryPoint')` to bind different entry points.

 Use `f32(x)`, `u32(x)` and `i32(x)` to format JS numbers correctly as WGSL strings (and `float`, ``uint`, `int` for GLSL):

 ```tsx